Case Study

 Outcome

 The handling module was completed first and enabled 360 Jet Fuel to launch its ground handling service offering.
-The platform allowed the company to move from fragmented email-driven coordination to a structured operational system.
+More importantly, the platform moved core operations from fragmented email-driven coordination into a structured system with clearer workflows, better visibility, and stronger operational control.

 The full platform was developed over approximately nine months.
-After the fuel module reached about 80% completion, the system was handed over to the client’s internal development team, who are now continuing development and maintaining the platform.
+After the fuel module reached about 80% completion, the system was handed over to the client’s internal development team, who continue to develop and maintain the platform.

-The system has been in active production use for over 15 months.
+The platform has remained in active production use for well over 15 months.

 Key Insights